 Those who are interested in supporting A Soft Place to Land can donate online.
 The facility can always use items like paper towels, dish soap, laundry detergent, bleach, and building supplies like lumber, wire, and roofing materials.
 Jasmine’s big dreams include a large above-ground pool where animals like otters can practice fishing.
 She is also looking for carports and yard equipment.

-You can follow Jasmine’s adventures on Facebook.
+You can follow Jasmine’s adventures and find contact information on Facebook.
 To learn more about the gravel used at the facility, visit our Top Course Page.